Working with Beta Readers: A How-To Resource for Nonfiction Authors

 And you’ll be able to better market and promote your book.

-But what if you’re getting contradictory comments from your beta readers or mentors and you need more systematic and more in-depth feedback of your work in progress?
+If you’re getting contradictory comments from your beta readers or mentors and you need more systematic and in-depth feedback on your work in progress . . .

 Tell me about your project and I’ll start a professional manuscript assessment for you.